SteveC-SoC/TossACoinTo/README.md

 There is a delay in the coinface being updated which is affecteing the results, it is one move behind
 Checked Stack and a call to setState isn't synchronous.
 It creates a "pending state transition."
 I need to explicitly pass the new input value as part of the event being raised

+Coin flip - stuck on this, have found a tutorial for a card flip which I should be able to translate into this app